Localized induration, inflammation, and infection of the cryptoglandular tissues of the anal canal

 Sitz baths every 2 to 4 hours

-Simplest method is to sit in bathtub with warm water, with or without additives such as Epsom salts
+Sit in bathtub with warm water, with or without additives such as Epsom salts.

 K61.2 Anorectal abscess